gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 for the value to be updated, transactionally.

-For more information about the semantics and behavior of the underlying Geode transaction manager, see:
+For more information about the semantics and behavior of the underlying [vmware-gemfire-short-name] transaction manager, see:

 * [CacheTransactionManager Javadoc](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/CacheTransactionManager.html)
-* [Transactions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-transactions-chapter_overview.html) in the GemFire product documentation
+* [Transactions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-transactions-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation

 ## <a id="global-jta-transaction-management"></a>Global - JTA Transaction Management

-It is also possible for GemFire to participate in Global, JTA-based transactions, such as a transaction managed by an Java EE Application Server (e.g. WebSphere Application Server (WAS)) using Container Managed Transactions (CMT) along with other JTA resources.
+It is also possible for [vmware-gemfire-short-name] to participate in Global, JTA-based transactions, such as a transaction managed by an Java EE Application Server (e.g. WebSphere Application Server (WAS)) using Container Managed Transactions (CMT) along with other JTA resources.

-However, unlike many other JTA "compliant" resources (e.g. JMS Message Brokers like ActiveMQ), GemFire is **not** an XA compliant resource.
-Therefore, GemFire must be positioned as the "*Last Resource*" in a JTA transaction (*prepare phase*) since it does not implement the 2-phase commit protocol, or rather does not handle distributed transactions.
+However, unlike many other JTA "compliant" resources (e.g. JMS Message Brokers like ActiveMQ), [vmware-gemfire-short-name] is **not** an XA compliant resource.
+Therefore, [vmware-gemfire-short-name] must be positioned as the "*Last Resource*" in a JTA transaction (*prepare phase*) since it does not implement the 2-phase commit protocol, or rather does not handle distributed transactions.